 A study of the field of applied behavior analysis and its use in solving the behavior problems of children and adolescents.
 The course explores fundamental issues related to behavior change, including assessment, measurement, and ethics.
+Prerequisite: G-PY 101 or instructor consent.
 (Fall, even years)